lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 #### Installation

-Dask is available as module on
+Dask is available as a module on
 ZIH system for all software environments (scs5, ml, hiera(alpha)).
 To load the module for the corresponding software environment: `ml dask`